Behavioral Story Mining Prompts: Build a STAR Story Bank

 15. Story bank coverage matrix

-Run last; gives you the cross-loop coverage view.
+Run this last — it gives you the cross-loop coverage view.

 Below is my full story bank (8-12 stories).
-Map them against a matrix of behavioral question types: {failure, conflict, leadership, ambiguity, impact, learning, ethics, customer, cross-functional, prioritization, influence, growth}.
+Map them against these behavioral question types: failure, conflict, leadership, ambiguity, impact, learning, ethics, customer, cross-functional, prioritization, influence, growth.
 Output a matrix: rows = stories, columns = themes, cells = strong / partial / no. Highlight stories that cover 3+ themes — those are your workhorses.

 Stories: